Yamaha DX21

 The Yamaha DX21 is a digital controlled bi-timbral programmable digital FM synthesizer with a four operator synth voice generator which was released in 1985 by Yamaha.
 It uses sine wave-based frequency modulation (FM) synthesis.
-It has two FM tone generators and a 32-voice random-access memory (RAM), 32 user voices and 128 read-only memory (ROM) factory preset sounds.
+It has four FM tone generators and a 32-voice random-access memory (RAM), 32 user voices and 128 read-only memory (ROM) factory preset sounds.
 As a programmable synth, it enables users to create their own unique synthesized tones and sound effects by using the algorithms and oscillators.
 The instrument weighs 8 kg (17.6 lbs).
 On its release, it sold for $795.

 Keyboard

+A DX21 synthesizer being played alongside a Korg Poly-800 and Roland TR-909.

 The keyboard has 61 keys which are not velocity-sensitive to harder or softer key presses.
 It can produce eight note polyphony, which means up to eight keys can be pressed at once.
 In split keyboard mode, the polyphony limit is still eight notes, but there is a maximum of four for the lower half and four for the upper half.
 In mono mode, the DX21 can play only one note, unless the keyboard is split; if the keyboard is split, the DX21 can do one mono voice for the lower split and one mono voice for the upper split.

 MIDI and jacks

 The DX21 is MIDI compatible, which enables performers to use the DX21 to control other digital instruments (e.g., a drum machine or other synth), or use other MIDI-compatible controllers or devices to play the DX21's synthesized sounds.
 The DX21 has 1/4" jacks for plugging in a sustain pedal, a portamento pedal, and a volume expression pedal and an input for a BC-1 breath controller.
-The DX21 has MIDI in, out and thru jacks, which enable the instrument to be connected to a computer, drum machine, sequencer, or other MIDI-compatible device.
+The breath controller, an external accessory, works with certain synthesizer patches to control the sound.
+The DX21 has MIDI in, out and thru 5 pin DIN jacks, which enable the instrument to be connected to a computer, drum machine, sequencer, or other MIDI-compatible device.
 The CPU is a Hitachi HD63B03XP, a derivative of the Motorola 6803, and the sound generation chip is the YM2164 (OPP), a variant of the YM2151 (OPM).
 The DAC is a YM3012.

 The instrument has an un-backlit LCD panel which indicates the name of the voice or sound and provides information on the status of the instrument.
 A split point can be set on the keyboard, to enable part of the keyboard to be used with one sound and part for another sound.
 For example, a bass sound could be put on the left side of the keyboard, and a flute sound on the other half.
 The DX21 also has a modulation wheel and a pitch bend wheel.
 The two tone generators are output via two output jacks, allowing for separate processing and output by a stereo keyboard amplifier, PA system, or other audio gear; although a mixture of the generators can be output on one jack too.